 DIET AND LIFESTYLE

 Why does our hair lose its color to begin with?
 Well, no one is quite sure!
 A number of factors appear to play a part, with genetics and the immune system ranking near the top.19 Also, dietary deficiencies, including nutrients such as folate and vitamin B12, can lead to an early gray (and grave)!20 Eating well and living well may not prevent your hair from losing its natural color, but for some people, a healthy diet and lifestyle may delay and minimize the progression.
-At the end of the day, we should all realize that a gray head is a “crown of glory”—something to embrace as we age.
+At the end of the day, a gray head can be considered a “crown of glory”—something to embrace as we age.
 If you prefer to color, avoid the toxic chemicals–there are completely natural options.”

 HOW HAIR DYES WORK